EndPointCorp/end-point-blog/2021/05/20/database-design-using-composite-keys.html.md

 ---
 author: "Emre Hasegeli"
 title: "Database Design: Using Composite Keys"
-tags: database, design, development, mysql, performance, postgres, sql, sql-server, tips
+tags: database, development, performance, postgres, sql
 gh_issue_number: 1745
 ---

 ![](/blog/2021/05/20/database-design-using-composite-keys/shipping-containers.jpg)
 [Photo](https://unsplash.com/photos/kyCNGGKCvyw) by [Chuttersnap](https://unsplash.com/@chuttersnap)

 Whether to use single-column or composite keys is another long-debated subject of database design.
-I previously wrote to support [using natural keys](https://en.wikipedia.org/wiki/Natural_key) and here I want to make good cases for using composite keys.
+I previously wrote to support [using natural keys](/blog/2021/03/15/database-design-using-natural-keys) and here I want to make good arguments for using composite keys.

-### Single-column vs Composite
+### Single-column vs. Composite

 Single-column keys are widely used nowadays.
 I wouldn’t be surprised if many developers today don’t even think database design with composite keys is possible, even though they were essential in the beginning.
-Relational databases make no assumption that the keys must be composed from a single column.
+Relational databases make no assumption that the keys must be composed of a single column.

 Let’s see the composite keys with the corporate database example again.
 First, we’d need departments and employees: